seznam/IMA.js-plugins/packages/cli-plugin-less-constants/README.md

 **All values that depend on theme should be used as CSS variables, not LESS variables.**

 1\.
-First specify your themes in the plugin options:
+Specify your themes in plugin options:

 ```js
 // ./ima.config.js